vuejs/vue2-ssr-docs/en/basic.md

 }

 renderer.renderToString(app, context, (err, html) => {
-  // page title will be "Hello"
+  // page title will be "hello"
   // with meta tags injected
 })
 ```